jcv2130/hw7/README.txt

 Then, using the linux-4.1.18-jcv2130 kernel, we compiled the linux-4.1.18-jcv2130 kernel while playing the online game.
-Using the time command we got the run statistics:
+Using the time command we got the run statistics: real	19m15.281s user	17m0.830s sys	0m38.400s

+As we expected, the bfs kernel performed better than the cfs kernel in this experiment.
+It compiled the kernel in 87% of the time the cfs kernel took, used about the same amount of user CPU time, and used 37% as much system CPU time.
+Also, an important difference, during the bfs run, the online game operated much more smoothly than it did during the cfs run.
+During the cfs run the game graphics refreshed poorly, and there was more lag on user inputs.